 Allen in summary argues that marriage is an economically efficient institution moulded around the long-term interdependencies of child-rearing heterosexuals.
 He argues that homosexuals wishing to marry would be better served by a separate, gay-specific form of marriage.

-I forgot to mention second wives clubs which lobby for limits the length of time of alimony to the first wife.
+I forgot to mention the second wives clubs which lobby for limits the length of time of alimony to the first wife.
 The British 2nd Wives club in their legal advice page starts with these points:

 - Do you need to disclose your income or assets to an ex-wife?